mehmetalicayhan/copy-manage/README.md

 # Downloads and Installation

-- For now only compatabile with Debian based Linux distributions

 - Go to [release](https://github.com/mehmetalicayhan/copy-manage/releases/tag/1.0.0-b1) page and download .deb file

 - Open a terminal and enter following command